oracle/terraform-provider-oci/website/docs/r/osmanagement_managed_instance_group.html.markdown

 * `os_family` - The Operating System type of the managed instance.
 * `state` - The current state of the Software Source.

+## Timeouts

+The `timeouts` block allows you to specify [timeouts](https://registry.terraform.io/providers/hashicorp/oci/latest/docs/guides/changing_timeouts) for certain operations:
+	* `create` - (Defaults to 20 minutes), when creating the Managed Instance Group
+	* `update` - (Defaults to 20 minutes), when updating the Managed Instance Group
+	* `delete` - (Defaults to 20 minutes), when destroying the Managed Instance Group

 ## Import

 ManagedInstanceGroups can be imported using the `id`, e.g.